threefoldfoundation/books/books/freeflow_twin/src/network/contribute.md

 - [Buy CHI](buy/buy_my_chi.md), you need CHI before you can Buy a Twin.
 - [Farm CHI](farming/farming_intro.md), become a farmer on the FreeFlow Network, and farm CHI.
 - [Become a Validator](validator/become_validator.md), secure the network and become a validator.
+- [Use the marketplace](buy/marketplace.md), exchange your tokens on secondary market.

 <br>